I need help with…

 Abuse

-- Emotional or psychological abuse: being regularly ignored, criticised, manipulated or humiliated.
-This also includes coercive control, where someone tries to control your actions and decisions.
+- Psychological or emotional abuse – being regularly ignored, criticised or humiliated.
+This also includes coercive control.

-- Neglect: not looking after your basic needs, whether medical, emotional or physical.
+- Neglect – not looking after your medical, emotional or physical needs.

-- Sexual abuse: any sexual activity that you do not want or haven’t agreed to willingly, including online interactions.
+- Sexual abuse – any type of sexual activity that you do not agree to willingly.

-- Financial abuse: includes controlling your money, stealing money, or fraud.
+- Financial abuse – including controlling your money, theft, and fraud.

 What can I do if I’m being abused?

-If someone close to you, a friend, partner or family member, is violent or abusive towards you, it is important to seek support.
-Abuse is never your fault, and there are people who care and want to help.
+If a friend, partner or family member is violent or abusive towards you, it is important to ask for help.

 Support for adult survivors of childhood abuse